-5 ways to improve SEO on your eCommerce website
+5 ways to audit SEO on your eCommerce website

-Optimising your eCommerce website for search can be challenging, and is one of the most difficult tasks when it comes to SEO, especially if you’re dealing with large multilingual online stores.
+Optimising your eCommerce SEO audit can be challenging.
+And is one of the most difficult tasks when it comes to SEO.
+Especially if you’re dealing with large multilingual online stores.
 Smaller retailers can also face these challenges, even if they are operating and selling their products in a single country.

-It can be difficult enough to cover the basics of eCommerce SEO, but how do you edge the competition when the essentials are covered?
+It can be difficult enough to cover the basics of an eCommerce SEO audit, but how do you edge the competition when the essentials are covered?
 The answer to that falls within your competition’s downfall.
 You have to take advantage of the places they fail the most and push ahead in these areas.
-Here are 5 areas where you may be able to jump ahead of your competition when trying to improve your eCommerce SEO.
+Here are 5 areas where you may be able to jump ahead of your competition when trying to improve eCommerce SEO.

-Hopefully, if you choose the second choice and do it in a way that will not annoy visitors, it could result in them looking for a substitution to that product and still resulting in a sale.
+Hopefully, if you choose the second choice and do it in a way that will not annoy visitors.
+It could result in them looking for a substitution for that product and still resulting in a sale.

-If an item does go out of stock, it is important to make sure that this is clearly labelled on the product listing so that users can this as soon as they land on the page.
-Even though the product is out of stock, you could offer them highly relevant alternative products to the product that they have clicked through to see, for example, you could show them the same product but in different colours, similar products from the same brand, or similar products in the same category.
+If an item does go out of stock, it is important to make sure that this is clearly labelled on the product listing.
+So users can this as soon as they land on the page.
+Even though the product is out of stock, you could offer them highly relevant alternative products to the product that they have clicked through to see.
+For example, you could show them the same product but in different colours.
+Similar products from the same brand, or similar products in the same category.

-You could also offer to email the customer when the product is back in stock, allowing you to access their email for marketing purposes, and even send over a voucher for a future purchase to encourage them to buy still.
+You could also offer to email the customer when the product is back in stock.
+This also allows you to access their email for marketing purposes, and even send over a voucher for a future purchase to encourage them to buy still.
 Looking for more help?
 Check out this guide.

 2. Ruthlessness when it comes to eCommerce UX

-One of the biggest factors which result in eCommerce websites failing is user experience, and this might explain why most online retailers generally have below-average conversion rates.
+One of the biggest factors which result in eCommerce websites failing is user experience.
+This might explain why most online retailers generally have below-average conversion rates.

 3. Be strict with E-A-T and YMYL

-YMYL stands for ‘your money or your life’, and these are pages that Google considers to have the potential to impact the future happiness, wealth, and wellbeing of users.
-News websites, finance websites, shopping websites, health and safety websites, and government law websites, can all fall under what Google considers to be YMYL pages.
+YMYL stands for ‘your money or your life’.
+These are pages that Google considers to have the potential to impact the future happiness, wealth, and wellbeing of users.
+News websites, finance, shopping, health and safety websites, and government law sites, can all fall under what Google considers to be YMYL pages.

 E-A-T is also an acronym created by Google that stands for expertise, authority, and trustworthiness.
-These factors are featured heavily in Google’s search quality evaluator guidelines and are assessed by a team of human evaluators, who score the websites based on these factors.
+These factors are featured heavily in Google’s search quality evaluator guidelines.
+Assessed by a team of human evaluators, who score the websites based on these factors.

-Product descriptions can be one of the biggest challenges that eCommerce websites face, and the challenge only increases with the more products you add to your website.
-Product descriptions can take a large chunk of time to create as they need to be unique content, which means a lot of brands don’t bother creating them.
+Product descriptions can be one of the biggest challenges that eCommerce websites face.
+The challenge only increases with the more products you add to your website.
+Product descriptions can take a large chunk of time to create as they need to be unique content.
+This means a lot of brands don’t bother creating them.

-It is also important not to use descriptions given by the retailer, you should invest in a copywriter who will create unique descriptions that will convince customers to buy your products.
+It is also important not to use the descriptions given by the retailer.
+You should invest in a copywriter who will create unique descriptions that will convince customers to buy your products.

 5. Take advantage of content marketing apps

-Verb Marketing can help you improve your eCommerce website’s SEO
+Verb Marketing can help improve your eCommerce SEO audit

-Here at Verb Marketing, we are experts in search engine optimisation and have helped a number of clients with eCommerce stores improve their SEO and increase their sales substantially.
+Here at Verb Marketing, we are experts in search engine optimisation and have helped several clients with eCommerce stores improve their eCommerce SEO audit and increase their sales substantially.
 In fact, we have made £23 million for our clients in just three years by implementing effective marketing strategies.
-Our SEO team works hard to ensure your eCommerce site is performing as it should and is fully optimised to get you ranking highly on search engines.
+Our SEO team works hard to ensure your eCommerce SEO audit and site is performing as they should and is fully optimised to get you ranking highly on search engines.
 If you need help optimising your eCommerce store for search, contact us on 0330 107 5344 or firstname.lastname@example.org.